PierreLorenzi/HyperCardPreview/StackFormat.md

 0x0 | SInt32 | ID of the referenced [Card Block](#card-block)
 0x4 | UInt8 | Flags, Bit 4: marked card, Bit 5: has text content, Bit 6: is the start of a background, Bit 7: has a name 0x5 | *bytes* | Word search hash, to decode it cf the procedure.
 All the card references in a stack have the same size, which is given in the list, from which the size of this hash can be computed.

+### Character

+Character is a 8-bit unsigned integer, storing a character from the Mac OS Roman encoding.
+It spans from 0 to 255.

 ### Decoration